jchristn/SlidingWindow/README.md

 - Initial release with support for byte arrays.
 - Added support for net452.
+- Added support for streams where the content length is known.
-- Added out param for position at which the chunk starts from the source byte array.
+- Added out param for position at which the chunk starts from the source byte array or stream.

 ## Version History

 Changes made from previous versions will be listed here.